US shifts to speed COVID shots as cases and deaths rise

 The slow pace of the vaccine rollout has frustrated many Americans at a time when the coronavirus death toll has continued to rise.
 More than 376,000 people in the U.S. have died, according to the Johns Hopkins database.

-Azar said the pace of vaccinations has picked up, hitting 700,000 a day recently and on track to reach 1 million daily.
+Azar said the pace of vaccinations has picked up, on track to reach 1 million daily within a couple of weeks.
 But the American Hospital Association estimates 1.8 million vaccinations a day are needed, seven days a week, to achieve widespread immunity by the middle of this year.
 Biden has set a goal of 100 million shots administered in his first 100 days.

-“We’re in a race against this virus and quite frankly, we’re behind,” U.S. Surgeon General Jerome Adams told “Fox & Friends.”
-Public health advocates agree.
+Local public health officials were surprised by Tuesday’s announcement and scrambling to figure out how to implement the changes, said Adriane Casalotti of NACCHO, the National Association of County and City Health Officials.

-“Bottom line is we need to get the most vaccine in the most arms as quickly as we can and we need to make sure people get the second dose — those are not necessarily at odds with each other,” said Chrissie Juliano, of the Big Cities Health Coalition, which represents leaders of large metropolitan health departments.
-“The public health prevention measures we are asking people to do — stay home, mask up, social distance — aren’t getting us to where we need to be.
-We need to be bold and we need to respond with renewed urgency.”
+“All levels of the governmental public health system really need to be on the same page.
+Surprises don’t benefit anyone,” she said.

 Azar said they'll brief the Biden transition team on the changes, but didn't seek their blessing.